Sohan022/YelpCamp/README.md

 # YelpCamp

 ## Description
-It is website with an interactive UI where you can add/edit/delete campground and also comment on it.
+It is project of website with an interactive UI where you can add/edit/delete campground and also comment on it.

 ## Technological Stack